catzy007/great-robots/README.md

 * After successful purchase, login with QR code
 * Then finish your payment

-> This code is build and modified from many sources!
+> This code is build and modified from many sources! dont claim it's only you made it!